 Thirdly, Cosmopolis is not a busy-body.
-It is supremely practical by ignoring what is thought to be really practical.
-It does not waste its time and energy condemning the individual against that is in revolt against society and already condemned by society.
-It is not excited by group against which, in the short run, generates the principles that involve its reversal.
-But it is very determined to prevent dominant groups from deluding mankind by the rationalization of their sins; if the sins of dominant groups are bad enough, still the erection of their sinning into universal principles is indefinitely worse; it is the universalization of the sin by rationalization that contributes to the longer cycle of decline; it is the rationalization that Cosmopolis has to ridicule, explode, destroy.
-Again, Cosmopolis is little interested in the shifts of power between classes and nations: it is quite aware that the dialectic scoper or later upsets the short-sighted calculations of dominant groups; and it is quite free from the nonsense that the rising star of another class or nation is going to put a different human nature in the saddle.
-However, while shifts of power in themselves are incidental, they commonly are accompanied by another phenomenanof quite a different character.
+It is supremely practical by ignoring i what is thought to be really practical.
+It does not waste its time by and energy condemning the individual egoism that is in revolt against society and already condemned by society.
+It is not excited by group egoism which, in the short run, generates the principles that gørregixitz involve its reversal.
+But it is very determined to prevent dominant groups from deluding mankind by the rationalization of their sins; if the sins of mamianx dominant groups are bad enough, still the erection of their sinning into universal principles is indefinitely worse; it is the universalization of the sin by rationalization that contributes to the longer cycle of decline; it is the rationalization that Cosmopolis has to azazzh ridicule, explode, destroy.
+Again, Cosmopolis is little interested in the shifts of power between classes and nations; it is quite aware that the dialectic sconer or later upsets the short-sighted calculations of dominant groups; and it is quite free from the issn nonsense that the rising star of another class or nation is going to put a different human nature in the saddle.
+Wat does concern Cosmopolis is the stap sugt of lying and of dreating mythis, However, while shifts of newer in themselves are insidents!, they commonly are accompanied by the creation of mythe, bythe formation of strange alliances, other no e dangerous However, while shifts of power in themselves are incidental, they commonly are accompanied by other phenomena of quite a different character.
 There is the creation of myths.
-The old regime is depicted as monstrous; the new envisages itself as the immaculate embodiment of ideal human aspiration.
-Catchemords that carried the new group to power assume the status of unquestionable verities.
-On the band-wagon of the new vision of truth there ride the adventurers in ideas that otherwise could not attain a hearing.
-Inversely, ideas that merit attention are ignored unless they put on the trappings of the current fashion, unless they pretend to result from alien but commonly acceptable premises, unless they disclaim implications that are true but unwanted.
-It is the business of Cosmopolis to prevent the formation of the screening memories by which an ascent to power hides its nastiness: it is its business to prevent the falsification of history with which the new group overstates its case; it is its business to satirize the catchewords and the clapetrap and thereby to prevent the notions they express from coalescing with passions and resentments to engender obsessive nonsense for future generations; it is its business to encourage and support those that would speak the simple truth though simple truth has gone out of fashion.
-Unless Cosmopolis undertakes this essential task, it fails in its mission.
+The depicted as monstrous; old regime is pointed as a melodrametic williamp the new regime envisages itself as the immaculate embodiment of ideal human aspiration.
+Catch-words that carried the new group to power assume the status of unquestionable verities.
+On the band-wagon of the new vision of truth there ride the advenuerers in ideas that otherwise could not attain a hearing.
+Inversely, ideas that merit attention, with be ignored unless they put on the trappings of the current fashion, unless they pretmend to result from alien but commonly acceptable premises, unless they disclaim implications that are true but unwanted.
+It is the business of Cosmopolis to prevent the formation of the screening memories by which an ascent to power hides its mastiness; it is its business to prevent the falsification of history with which the new group over-states its case; it is its business to satirize and thereby the catch-words and the clap-trapA to prevent than the notions they express from obtaining coalescing with passions and resentments to gamar engender obsessive nonsense for futuge generations; it is its business to encourage and support those that would speak the simple truth though it has gone out of fashion.
+Unless Cosmopolis undervakes this essential task, it fails in its mission.
 One shift of power is followed by another, and if the myths of the first survive, the myths of the second will take their stand on earlier nonsense to bring forth worse nonsense still.